-Many times you will get a response like: “Uhm… who?
-You mean... you?”
-And then you say: “No, the person who introduced us in the first place…” - “Oh, yeah, Bob!” - “Do you mind doing me a favor and sending Bob a quick thank you email that he made a connection to us, so he knows that you appreciate it?”
+“Oh, yeah, Bob!”
+“Do you mind doing me a favor and sending Bob a quick thank you email that he made a connection between us, so he knows that you appreciate it?”

 Prospect: “Yes, that sounds fair.”

-( I've never seen someone say "No, I want you to spend less time on product and service and do more marketing and sales so I don't have to refer you to anyone.")
+(I've never heard someone say "No, I want you to spend less time on product and service and do more marketing and sales so I don't have to refer you to anyone.")

 It takes patience to ask again after someone fully rejects it.
-Just like anything in sales it needs the emotional stability to go on as you face failure in the early days.
+Just like anything in sales, you need the emotional stability to go on as you face failure in the early days.